Baháʼí Faith in Iran: Under the Pahlavi dynasty (1925 – 1979)

 After Ahmad Shah was deposed at Reza Khan's instigation, the latter was soon proclaimed Iran's new monarch, Reza Shah Pahlavi.
 The founder of the Pahlavi dynasty, Reza Shah's reign lasted until 1941 when the Allies forced him to abdicate after the Anglo-Soviet invasion of Iran.
 He was succeeded by his son, Mohammad Reza Pahlavi, the last shah of Iran.
 Although a few Baháʼís with unique qualifications and integrity were placed in positions of trust by both Pahlavis, and overall incidents of physical assault and murder decreased under them, their respective governments formalized policies of discrimination against Baháʼís as concessions to clergy.

 As a result, though Baháʼís remained Iran's largest religious minority, these shahs denied the basic rights of Baháʼís in numerous ways, including not being allowed to register their marriages; forcing the permanent closure of at least 47 schools) for girls and boys, operated by Baháʼís but open to all irrespective of religious background; banning Baháʼí literature; arbitrarily demoting, firing, or denying pensions for Baháʼís in public service who refused to deny their faith; and not allowing the Baháʼí community freedom to hold religious endowments in its name.

 The 1941 forced abdication of Reza Shah, and Mohammad Reza Shah's accession to the throne, was accompanied by a resurgence in influence of Shiite Muslim leaders.
-The period from 1941-1955 was characterized by growing relationships between the royal court and clerics, and physical danger for Baháʼís—with numerous instances of Baháʼís being expelled from their homes; plundering of Baháʼí property; burning of Baháʼí homes and places of work; and acts of murder as Baháʼís were used as scapegoats for various interactions among clerics, the government, and segments of the population.
+The period from 1941 to 1955 was characterized by growing relationships between the royal court and clerics, and physical danger for Baháʼís—with numerous instances of Baháʼís being expelled from their homes; plundering of Baháʼí property; burning of Baháʼí homes and places of work; and acts of murder as Baháʼís were used as scapegoats for various interactions among clerics, the government, and segments of the population.
 During this time many Islamic societies, most with anti-Baháʼí agendas, were formed in major cities of Iran.
 This period culminated in the anti-Baháʼí campaign of 1955 when the Shah allowed "nationwide broadcast of a series of incendiary sermons against the Baháʼís by a leading Shiite preacher in Tehran—apparently hoping to make the Baháʼís a scapegoat to deflect attention from unpopular government policies."